cocokrunch/nba-stats-analysis/README.md

 **4. Draft Class**

 Next, I explored specific draft years to see which players came into the league together and how they were picked.
 Using a join between the drafts, players, and teams tables, I pulled out the full 2003 draft class.
-This let me see not only who was drafted and at what pick, but also which team selected them—highlighting one of the most iconic draft classes in NBA history.
+This let me see not only who was drafted and at what pick, but also which team selected them highlighting one of the most iconic draft classes in NBA history.

+**📌 What I Found**

 <img width="461" height="387" alt="image" src="https://github.com/user-attachments/assets/46feeba2-224b-4384-a165-9fffbb8f1b59" /> <img width="462" height="388" alt="image" src="https://github.com/user-attachments/assets/93b39737-3b39-45a4-9c2b-2e2c24ca6c73" />

++ In the 2003 NBA Draft, LeBron James was selected 1st overall by the Cleveland Cavaliers, marking the start of one of the greatest careers in league history.
++ Other top picks included Carmelo Anthony (3rd, Denver Nuggets), Chris Bosh (4th, Toronto Raptors), and Dwyane Wade (5th, Miami Heat), all of whom went on to become All-Stars.
++ This draft class is remembered as one of the strongest in NBA history, with multiple future Hall of Famers and franchise-changing players entering the league together.

 **👤 Author**

 **Kim D.**